-"Climb high, sleep low" is a phrase many climbers swear by; it means sleeping at the lowest altitude possible that is compatible with your trip, and is one good way to attempt to avoid AMS.
+Sleeping at high altitudes can be difficult.
+Low oxygen intake during the night can interrupt sleep or leave you feeling tired in the morning.
+Acetazolamide (Diamox) can help with breathing throughout the night.
+"Climb high, sleep low" is a phrase many climbers swear by.
+It means sleeping at the lowest altitude possible that is compatible with your trip, and is one good way to attempt to avoid AMS.

 Some other altitude-related disorders include:

-- High-altitude pulmonary edema (HAPE)
+- high-altitude pulmonary edema (HAPE)

-- High-altitude cerebral edema (HACE)
+- high-altitude cerebral edema (HACE)

-- Peripheral edema (swelling in the hands, feet, and face)
+- peripheral edema (swelling in the hands, feet, and face)

-- Altitude throat
+- altitude throat

-- Altitude bronchitis
+- altitude bronchitis

 With the proper preparation and careful ongoing attention to safety, high altitude hiking and mountain travel can be a fun, challenging, and truly inspiring experience.